Executive fatigue and burnout is a 21st century reality

 Strangely enough, the mainstream medical community has rebuffed Dr. Wilson’s theory citing that it doesn’t have any scientific validity.
 However, Adrenal Burnout can disrupt the hormonal, digestive and detoxification systems of the body – a crucial reason behind the most traumatic health hazards.

 Research suggests that in the US around 80% of the adult population suffers from adrenal fatigue during their lifetime, but it continues to remains one of the most under-diagnosed diseases of the country.

-“Our lifestyles have changed, but our bodies haven’t,” said Dr. Wilson.
+Our lifestyles have changed, but our bodies have not – Dr. Wilson.

 Adrenal Burnout affects Senior Executive, more…

 Upheavals in the economy, discontent shareholders, management of the workforce and delivering targets in the face of growing expectations trigger chronic stress among the high-level executives.
 The fact that they are always expected to perform flawlessly and set an example for the employees makes matters worse.